 Provisioning Citrix ADC instances

-You can provision one or more Citrix ADC instances on the SDX appliance by using Management Service.
+You can provision one or more Citrix ADC instances on the SDX appliance by using the Management Service.
 The number of instances that you can install depends on the license you have purchased.
 If the number of instances added is equal to the number specified in the license, the Management Service does not allow provisioning more Citrix ADC instances.

 Provisioning a Citrix ADC VPX instance on the SDX appliance comprises the following steps.